gKorada/Formula-1-Data-Story/README.md

 Problems Tackled/Questions Poised:

-1.What team is the most dominant in F1?
+1. What team is the most dominant in F1?

-2.Are newer teams able to compete with older teams with better pedigree?
+2. Are newer teams able to compete with older teams with better pedigree?

-3.Is it Quanitity or Quality when it comes to laps and points?
+3. Is it Quanitity or Quality when it comes to laps and points?

 Methods: